Request yellow lines or keep clear markings

-Markings already in place will not be refreshed or maintained.
+Keep clear markings already in place across private driveways will not generally be refreshed or maintained.
 This is because of concerns that drivers will not respect these markings if there are too many of them.

 Introducing keep clear markings in one place often moves the parking problem to another unsuitable location.